 - People that exercise good judgement on what they should be working on, which we refer to as staying on critical path.
 Quite simply, we don't want to spend any of our time micro-managing anyone, but to make that a reality means people need to understand our product goals and objectives and help us execute them effectively.
 That's, again, why we like to give people small projects and see how they execute them.

 The easiest and best place to get started in our community is DuckDuckHack, our open-source instant answer platform, though we have many other open-source areas and are happy to talk to you about any of them (though GitHub issues are always a good starting point, or even better something that is bothering you personally).

 If you have any questions or need directions, you can get in touch with us at email@example.com, but please keep it short and sweet!

 We'd be particularly interested in:

 - How long have you been a DuckDuckGo user?

 - What product feedback do you have for us (emphasis on the negative)?

 - What do you consider your specialt(y|ies)?

-We also have ongoing needs to help us maintain our open-source browser extensions, mobile apps, community platform and DuckDuckHack packages.
+We have a lot of areas in the company right now we could use help on including our backend, systems, design, open-source browser extensions, mobile apps, community platform and DuckDuckHack packages.